 Footer content is particularly helpful for transactional emails: it includes vital information but doesn’t take away from the body of the email.
 (Email footers can also be conveniently copied from email to email, helping you create a seamless experience for your audience.)

-The information you provide in your footer is up to you, but I recommend including the following:
+The information you provide in your order confirmation email footer is up to you, but I recommend including the following:

 - Links to your social media channels so customers can stay connected to you